sdiehl28/baseball-analytics/README.md

 * -v for verbose: logs to stdout
 * --log INFO:  appends to download.log file (at the INFO level)
-* --data-dir ../data:   specifies that the data directory is a sibling of the download_scripts directory (or whatever directory you chose)
+* --data-dir ../data:   specifies that the data directory (default is sibling of download_scripts directory)

-Scripts:
+Scripts with example command line arguments:

 * **run_all_scripts.py** --data-dir=../data
-  * convenience script to run all scripts with -v --log=INFO
+  * convenience script to run all scripts with -v --log=INFO for the data directory specified
 * **lahman_download.py** -v --log=INFO --data-dir=../data
   * downloads all the lahman data and unzips it to `../data/lahman/raw`